-Future Tenses are the tense of a verb that used to describe things that will certainly happen in the future, talking about expectations, hopes or assumptions, spontaneous actions.
+Future Tense is the tense of a verb that used to describe things that will certainly happen in the future, talking about expectations, hopes or assumptions, spontaneous actions.

 There are 4 types of Future Tenses commonly used in English Grammar: